ihsanfullstack/ucdproject/README.md

 # UX

-The UX for this site is to keep things simple and eaay to navigate.
+The UX for this site is to keep things simple and easy to navigate.
 The website is intended for, as an example, John Doe - Persona

 John is 48 years old and loves music, he particularly likes music that brings him back to his younger days when things were fun and life was light.